adityathebe/adityathebe.com/content/Posts/cloudflare-r2-clean-up-bucket-rclone/index.md

 </div>

 Object storage services do not allow deleting a bucket without deleting all the files in it first.
-R2's web UI doesn't allow a "Select All" button that would make deleting just 2 clicks away.
+R2's web UI doesn't have a "Select All" button that would make deletion a simple 2-click process.
-If you have tons and tons of file, don't even think about using the web UI to clean up the bucket.
+If you have tons and tons of files, the web UI becomes impractical for bucket cleanup.

-Clouflare suggests using the aws cli, however I prefer using `rclone` - https://rclone.org/ simply because I can use one tool with one interface and connect to all sort of cloud service and not just object storage services like minio, s3, backblaze b2, ...
-For example: I have upload photos to Google photos using rclone, downloaded files from Google drive, ...
+Cloudflare suggests using the AWS CLI, but I prefer `rclone` (https://rclone.org/) because it provides a unified interface for many cloud services - not just object storage like MinIO, S3, and Backblaze B2, but also services like Google Photos and Google Drive.
+For example, I've used rclone to upload photos to Google Photos and download files from Google Drive.

 `rclone` has a massive list of services that it supports.
 See here - https://rclone.org/#providers.
 Install `rclone` (guide: https://rclone.org/install/) and let's begin by creating an access key for your bucket.